cavo789/blog/blog/2024/01/14/github-action/github-action.md

 ![GitHub - Use Actions to deploy this blog](/img/github_tips_social_media.jpg)

-The last two months, I was using a FTP automation script to deploy the blog on my FTP server (see my [Creation of this blog](/blog/site-creation) post).
+The last two months, I was using a FTP automation script to deploy the blog on my FTP server.

 This way of doing things worked fine but had several inherent problems, the most important of which was that I had to run the script manually (from my computer).